rvalieris/LCS/README.md

 The `markers` config indicates which markers table you are using (*pango* or *ucsc*) ahd the `dataset` config should match your tags file `data/tags_pool_mypool` describing your samples.

 You also need to indicate how many cores and memory you have available to run the analysis, snakemake will parallelize the pipeline accordingly.

+If you want to trim primers, also set the option `primer_trimming=True`.

 ## 5. View the results